Table of contents

 Page loading speed is a key factor for user experience and SEO.
 Here’s how to do it:

-• Hosting: If your store is hosted on Shoper servers, you don’t have to worry about infrastructure.
-However, if you are using your own hosting, make sure it is properly configured.
+- Hosting: If your store is hosted on Shoper servers, you don’t have to worry about infrastructure.
+However, if you use your own hosting, ensure it is properly configured.

 22. Schedule external linking